Renewing your spirit one bite at a time

 Boil, brush, & bake

-• Add 2-3 pretzels to the pot and boil each side for 30 seconds.
-Tip: To make it easier to drop the pretzels into the water, cut the parchment paper into individual squares and use these to lower each pretzel into the water.
+• To make it easier to drop the pretzels into the water, cut the parchment paper into individual squares and use these to lower each pretzel into the water.
+Line an extra pan with parchment paper to place the pretzels on after boiling.

-• Bake for 13-15 minutes or until they turn golden brown.
+• Bake for 12-15 minutes or until they turn golden brown.

 • Optional: upon removing the sourdough pretzels from the oven brush with melted butter for a softer crust.